 George Osborne made a massive change on buy-to-let mortgage interest tax relief which will reduce the allowance to 20% by 2020.

 Learn more about landlord tax.
-2015 was an important year for rental property tax issues.
+2015 and 2016 were important years for rental property tax issues.

-Read more about the potential impact of changes to buy-to-let tax relief from the 2015 Budget.
+Read more about the potential impact of changes to buy-to-let tax relief from the 2015 Budget onwards.

 First, input your annual rental income.